 1. Remember That This Is Feedback to Help the Team Get the Right Result

 It may feel like the creative output belongs solely to you and your designer, but that’s really not the case—everyone on your marketing/advertising team is accountable for its results.
 And everyone on that team has different expertise and insights that can help make it better.

 Your job is to execute the creative, but their job is to help direct you to get to the right execution.

-And no one gets it right 100% of the time.
+And no copywriter gets copy right 100% of the time.

+Feedback is when imposter syndrome can start to creep in, especially if you’ve never received it on your copywriting work or haven’t received feedback on your copy for awhile!
 First of all, remember that the review is to discuss how what you’ve created has solved the problem: Not about your ability to solve it.
 No one is saying that you’re not creative or that you aren’t good at what you do.
-They’re not giving feedback on you personally.
+They’re not giving feedback on you.

 Marketing managers, product managers, project managers and all of the other people in your meeting usually approach things differently than creatives do and can have problems conveying what they mean.
 They aren’t copywriters and designers and, therefore, often don’t have right words to help you understand what’s not working for them.